kenielf/kalos/base-install.md

 ### Variables
 Every line that contains `$variable` should be replaced to an appropriate value.

-E.g.: If your user is "jonathan"
+E.g.: If your user is "jonathan":

-`usermod -aG wheel $user` becomes `usermod -aG wheel jonathan`
+`usermod -aG wheel $user` becomes `usermod -aG wheel jonathan`.

 ## Index